 If you are moving to a new place or you just can’t seem to find a pet sitter, there is no way to avoid traveling without fluffy.
 We have all been there at some point.

 For some cats, traveling can induce a lot of anxiety, which only makes a trip more difficult.
-Don’t fear, however, because once you learn why cats become anxious and the common signs to watch out for, you’ll know exactly how to treat travel anxiety.
+Don’t fear, however, because once you learn why cats become anxious and the common signs to watch out for, you’ll know how to handle it.
 If the anxiety during traveling is particularly bad, a trip to the vet may also be needed.

-Traveling can be stressful for us humans.
+Yes!
+Just as traveling can be stressful for us humans.
 If you’re traveling by car, you have to pack the luggage, deal with many pit stops, sleep in awkward positions, and it’s also pretty expensive!
-Traveling by plane, train, or bus also presents its own problems.
-We won’t go into those now because it would take too long to list them all.

-The point is, traveling can invoke anxiety in us.
-So, imagine being a small cat who can’t understand why their owner is putting them into a carrier and forcing them into a scary vehicle.
+So, imagine being a small cat who can’t understand why their owner is putting them into a cat carrier and into a scary vehicle.

-Traveling with your cat is a whole heaping pile of change that can induce anxiety.
+Plus, they don’t exactly love being cooped up in a crate or carrier for extended periods of time.
+Can you blame them?
+Traveling with your cat is a massive disruption that can induce stress.
 Don’t worry though, because there are things you can do to reduce the anxiety.
 The first step is to know the symptoms to look out for.

 Some common signs of travel anxiety in cats include, but are not limited to: